wa120/jqcomp/README.md

      <div id="pkg1" comp="comp1"></div>

-initialize component
+to initialize package of components

-and asynchronous get page
+and asynchronous catch the view and controller

      view        main.html
      controller  main.js

-the view is pure html

-and controller is js file

-controller is designed to closure by
+this controller is js file and designed to closure by

      (function(comp){